msudgh/payping/README.md

 ## Installation

-the package can be installed by adding `payping` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `payping` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do